LeiRoF/M2-Internship/docs/Diary.md

 </div>

 - There is still some verifications and probably improvements to ensure this model is not totally absurd before generating a huge dataset.
+- Also, there is a problem concerning the view axis.
+I avoid heavy computation to make a true observation from a distant point of view by summing the 3D datacube along a dimension.
+But according to the dimension on which I sum, I need to rotate the input cubes accordingly to the point of view before saving them.
+As it is easier to say but tricky to do, I decided to use only one point of view.
+Thus, the orientation of the cubes has no importance because the AI will try to match a cube without considering the physical orientation of the system represented inside.
+With only one point of view, I'm sure that the relative orientation between the obervation and the output will be the same, and then avoid convergence issues.

 ## 09/02/2023